waifuai/quantum-circuit-optimization/src/model_training/gemini_cli/README.md

 # Gemini CLI for Quantum Circuit Optimization

-**Note:** The `hf_transformer` directory name is historical.
+**Note:** The `gemini_cli` directory name is historical.
 This module now provides a command-line interface (CLI) for optimizing quantum circuits using the Google Gemini API (model: gemini-2.5-flash-preview-04-17) via in-context learning.

 ---